An American firm has developed a smartphone app capable of providing a fecal egg count for horses.

 It has received a $US100,000 small business grant from the US Department of Agriculture to continue work on the technology.

 The grant, which targets animal production and protection, introduces technology to perform a simple on-site test to allow veterinarians and animal owners to diagnose the presence of parasites using smartphone technology.
-The Parasight System provides quantitative results in less than five minutes and emails imaged test results with egg count/ type and treatment recommendation to veterinarians and animal owners.
+The Parasight System provides quantitative results in less than five minutes and emails imaged test results with egg count/ type and treatment recommendations to veterinarians and animal owners.

 “Current technology using the McMaster slide method is time-consuming and requires both specialized equipment and training,” said Eric Hauck, who is the chief executive and co-founder of MEP Equine Solutions.